tc39/notes/es7/2016-09/sept-28.md

 (fell behind)

-BF: example: a mocking library that wants to replace things in cache
+BFS: example: a mocking library that wants to replace things in cache

 JSL: The default behavior in Node is to get the same behavior back once it's initialized